Świeradów-Zdrój: History

-First mentioned in 1524, the settlement was probably founded at the end of the 13th or the beginning of the 14th century in the Lower Silesian Duchy of Jawor, the southwesternmost duchy of fragmented Piast-ruled Poland.
-The oldest record concerning Świeradów, which in fact related to the tavern "Fegebeutel" from which the local settlement of shepherds and lumbermen was named, comes from 1337, while Flinsberg was first documented in 1559.
-It was located on the eastern slope of the Smrk massif, at the tripoint of historic Silesia with the Bohemian and Upper Lusatian regions.
+The settlement was first documented in 1524 under the name *Fegebeutel*, referring to a local forest tavern.
+Located in the upper Kwisa valley within the Jizera Mountains, on the eastern slope of the Smrk massif, at the tripoint of historic Silesia with the Bohemian and Upper Lusatian regions, the area was administered by the noble von Schaffgotsch family and belonged to the Kingdom of Bohemia.
+The village developed during the 16th century as a loose community of shepherds and lumbermen, with the name *Flinsberg* first recorded in 1559.

 The exceptional properties of the Flinsberg mineral springs were suspected as early as the 16th century.
 In 1572, the Swiss doctor Leonard Thurneysser, private physician of Elector John George of Brandenburg wrote for the first time about the discovery of the extraordinary features of the local healing waters.
 They were described by the Protestant reformer Caspar Schwenckfeld about 1600, and Fryderyk Luca also wrote about them in 1683 in his Silesian chronicle.
 The area was heavily devastated during the Thirty Years' War, at first by Imperial troops under General Ottavio Piccolomini, then by Swedish forces in the course of the seize of nearby Gryf Castle (Greiffenstein) in Proszówka (Gräflich Neundorf).